Jeff Colyer: Governor of Kansas

 On July 26, 2017, President Donald Trump nominated Brownback to be U.S. ambassador-at-large for International Religious Freedom in Washington, D.C.
 Brownback resigned the governorship on January 31, 2018, to be sworn in as ambassador, making Colyer governor.

 On January 31, 2018, Colyer was sworn in as the 47th governor of Kansas.
 As his first order of business, he signed an executive order requiring all employees and interns working for executive branch agencies in Kansas to undergo yearly sexual harassment training.
 It was the first mandatory sexual harassment training policy put in place by a governor.

 As lieutenant governor and governor, Colyer supported laws restricting abortion.
 Colyer denounced court decisions striking down those laws as unconstitutional; After the Kansas Supreme Court struck down a state anti-abortion law as a violation of the state constitution, Colyer proposed a state constitutional amendment to overturn the ruling.

-In May 2018 Colyer issued an executive order establishing a "ban the box" policy for state jobs; the order prevented Kansas state agencies from asking applicants about their criminal history during the initial phase of the hiring process.
+In May 2018, Colyer issued an executive order establishing a "ban the box" policy for state jobs; the order prevented Kansas state agencies from asking applicants about their criminal history during the initial phase of the hiring process.

 During his tenure Colyer signed several transparency bills into law.
 One law helped police body camera video become more accessible after an officer-involved shooting.
 Another required the Kansas Department for Children and Families to release more information following the death of a child in the state's custody or after reports of abuse.
 Colyer also signed bipartisan legislation expanding rules for lobbyists.
-Under the new law anyone trying to influence an executive branch official on contracts must register as a lobbyist.
+Under the new law, anyone trying to influence an executive branch official on contracts must register as a lobbyist.

 Colyer also increased funding to public schools by $500 million over five years.
 The investment came in response to a Kansas Supreme Court ruling that schools had not been properly funded for several years.
 The money was intended to help rural and low-income school districts as well as increase teacher salaries.
-As governor, Colyer also approved more money for the Kansas National Guard to help National Guard Members with tuition assistance in order to increase the number of National Guard members.
+As governor, Colyer also approved more money for the Kansas National Guard to help National Guard Members with tuition assistance to increase the number of National Guard members.

 Colyer also signed into law the Adoption Protection Act, which allows religious adoption groups to refuse to offer adoptions to gay couples.

 Following his defeat in the 2018 Republican primary, Colyer left office with Kansas having a $900 million budget surplus.